How to Apply to Clarkson University

 In order to get a student visa, Clarkson will provide you with a Form I-20.
 To receive this, you must show proof of financial support.
 There are two ways to show proof of finances:

-• Complete and return the International Student Certification of Finances (PDF), included in our application packet or downloadable online.
+• After making the enrollment deposit, complete and return the Certification of Finances (PDF), included in the admission portal.
 This form requires you to show specific amounts of support and the sources of this support.
 Your sponsors or parents must sign this form, as well as a bank official.

 Or: